edmundhung/conform/docs/tutorial.md

 export default function LoginForm() {
   const lastSubmission = useActionData<typeof action>();

-  // The useForm hook will return everything you need to setup a form
-  // including the error and config of each field const [form, { email, password }] = useForm({
+  const [form, { email, password }] = useForm({
     lastSubmission,

-    // Now Conform will start validating once user leave the field and
-    // revalidate for any changes triggered later
     shouldValidate: 'onBlur',

     // Run the same validation logic on client